AGIBOT Humanoid Robots: Price, Specs & Where to Buy (2026)

 AGIBOT A2 vs. Unitree H2

-The A2 ($100K–$190K) is a service-first humanoid with 96% multimodal AI accuracy and the world's highest shipping volume.
+The A2 ($100K–$190K) is a service-first humanoid with 96% multimodal AI accuracy and the world's highest production volume (10,000+ units by March 2026).
 The Unitree H2 ($40,900+) is an athletic powerhouse with 20 kg payload and faster walking speed, priced at less than half the A2.
 The H2 wins on price-to-performance for physical tasks; the A2 wins on AI interaction sophistication and enterprise-grade service deployment.

 BotInfo Take: For service/reception roles, the A2's WorkGPT system is best-in-class.
 For physical tasks on a budget, the H2 delivers more capability per dollar.